lance-brady-analytics/baseball-analytics/README.md

-Welcome to the Baseball Analytics Repository!
+Welcome to my Baseball Analytics Repository!
 This repository is a collection of various projects and analyses focused on different aspects of baseball, combining research, statistical techniques, and scouting insights.
-Whether you're a baseball enthusiast, a data scientist, or a scout, this repository offers valuable resources for understanding and analyzing the game from multiple perspectives.

 Repository Structure
 1. baseball-research: This folder contains research projects exploring various topics in baseball analytics.